wrh2/pyProcessor/report/report.md

 The objective of this project was to design, model, simulate, and test an application specific-processor for cryptographic block cipher algorithms.
 The target algorithm was International Data Encryption Algorithm.
-However, the system should've been designed to achieve high throughput and low latency for executing block cipher algorithms in general, not just the IDEA algorithm.
+However, the system was designed to achieve high throughput and low latency for executing block cipher algorithms in general, not just the IDEA algorithm.